Jjiakang/NRE/README.md

 # NRE
-Numerical modelling of Reservior Engineering
+Numerical modelling of Reservior Engineering codes with python.
+Main Templates from the teacher, just for beginning with python